jonathanconway/XmlToDynamic/README.md

 ### Attributes

-Attributes can be access through the `Attributes` property, which is a string-string dictionary.
+Attributes can be accessed through 'index' syntax, as shown below.

 	// <addressBook>
 	//   <contacts>